-The risks above are reflected in moderate forecasts for growth in Europe, with the IMF projecting a decline in growth to 0.7% in 2023 from 3.5% in 2022.
-This forecast also reflects the expected continued rise in central bank rates to combat inflation- especially in advanced economies.
-During the course of 2022, the ECB, Bank of England and U.S. Federal Reserve all steadily raised interests from near 0% to 2.5%, 3.5% and 4.5% respectively in December 2022 with rates continuing to rise in 2023.
-This signals a continued focus on reducing inflation globally.
-The IMF predicts that global inflation rates will fall from 8.7% in 2022 to 7.0% in 2023.
-The projected reduction in inflation rates partly reflects declining international fuel and nonfuel commodity prices due to weaker global demand.
-It also reflects the anticipated cooling effects of monetary policy tightening on underlying (core) inflation, which globally is expected to decline from 6.9% in the fourth quarter of 2022 (year over year) to 5.1% by the fourth quarter of 2023.
-Sustained high inflation rates (and central banks efforts to reduce high inflation rates) may cause reductions in business activity due to a decrease in demands for new loans, increased and volatile funding costs and funding pressures and/or a decrease in collateral values for NWB Bank.
-See 'Risk Factors - Interest rate volatility and other changes in interest rates and/or widening of liquidity and credit spreads may negatively affect NWB Bank's prospects, financial condition and results of operations' for a discussion of the intersection of global inflation and interest rates and how NWB Bank may be adversely impacted by global developments.
+The risks above are reflected in moderate forecasts for growth in Europe in the near term, with the IMF projecting modest GDP growth of 0.9% for the year up from 0.5% in 2023, which reflected weak consumer sentiment, the lingering effects of high energy prices and heightened inflation rates and Europe's exposure to the war in Ukraine.3 This forecast also reflects the expected stabilization of central bank rates - especially in advanced economies.
+During the course of 2023, the ECB, Bank of England and U.S. Federal Reserve all steadily raised rates over the course of the year to reach 4.50%4, 5.25%5 and 5.4%6 respectively in December 2023.
+Central banks have reaffirmed their commitment to keeping policy rates restrictive for as long as necessary to curb increases in inflation rates.
+Despite public comments to the contrary, analysts foresee interest rate cuts by both the ECB and the U.S. Federal Reserve in 2024.
+The IMF predicts that global inflation rates will fall from an annual average of 6.8% in 2023 to 5.8% in 2024.
+The projected reduction in inflation partly reflects declining international fuel and nonfuel commodity prices, softening of labor markets and the continued cooling effects of monetary policy tightening on underlying (core) inflation.8 Shifts in monetary policy (including potential interest rate cuts) could compress NWB Bank's net interest income and margins due to a potential reduction in the interest income earned form loans.
+See 'Risk Factors - Changes in interest rates and/or widening of liquidity and credit spreads may negatively affect NWB Bank's prospects, financial condition and results of operations' for a discussion of the intersection of global inflation and interest rates and how NWB Bank may be adversely impacted by global developments.